Visiting the Botanics and Staying Safe

 - Do I need to bring a face covering?

-Face coverings are mandatory when visiting the Botanics Shop, John Hope Gateway Visitor Centre and are recommended in all enclosed spaces.
+Face coverings are required in all enclosed spaces, including the toilet facilities.
 Exemptions include children under five, visitors with breathing difficulties or those with disabilities when the wearing of a face covering would be distressing or make communication difficult.

 Toilets and other facilities